 Deadline: June 6th

-Master’s scholarships in business are awarded annually for $10,000 apiece by the National Black MBA Association to African American graduate students enrolling full or part-time at accredited universities nationwide.
-To be eligible, candidates must be financially active NBMBAA members, possess a minimum GPA of 3.0, have U.S. or Canadian citizenship, demonstrate corporate leadership potential, be actively involved in community service, and write a 500-word essay on the selected topic.
+The National Black MBA Association awards Master’s scholarships in business for $10,000.
+The scholarships are for African American graduate students enrolling at accredited universities nationwide.
+To be eligible, candidates must be financially active NBMBAA members.
+They must possess a minimum GPA of 3.0.
+They must have U.S. or Canadian citizenship.
+They must demonstrate corporate leadership potential.
+They must be involved in community service.
+And finally, they must write a 500-word essay on the selected topic.

 Contact